pandier/intellij-discord-rp/README.md

 The settings menu can be opened in **File -> Settings -> Discord Rich Presence**, where you can customize your Rich Presence.
 Settings are split into three display modes: **Application**, **Project** and **File**.
 The File display mode is shown when the user is editing a file.
 Otherwise, the Project mode is displayed.
-The Application display mode is only shown if configured either as default display mode, or changed in a project using **Tools -> Discord Rich Presence -> Change Display Mode in Project**.
+The Application display mode is only shown if configured either as default display mode, or changed in a project using **Tools -> Discord Rich Presence -> Project Display Mode** or the **Settings -> Discord Rich Presence -> Project** settings menu.

 Each display mode can be configured using the corresponding tab.
 Variables are used for showing information in text fields, here's a list of them: